Start Getting Google Reviews For Your Business – 004

 Jesse: Because like you said, once you get in your car, drive away, there’s so many variables

 where you’re probably not going to do that review, strike while the iron is hot.
 We

 should back up a quick second an clarify, as far as incentivizing reviews and bribing

 people to give reviews, if you’re going to have your own system for your website and

 you just want people to internally review you, you can do whatever you want to do.
 I

 mean, you can pay them $100 for giving you a good review if you want, you can write

 the review for them and have them sign their name by it if you want.
 If you’re talking

-about doing it particularly on Google, the Google reviews, the Google My Business, you
+about doing it particularly on Google, the Google reviews, the Google Business Profile, you

 can’t do that.
 Other platforms might have different rules, you know just to kind of clarify